 Aztec Broiler, Dead Horse Bay.
 Found on our excursion with the teachers of the Sarah Lawrence Child Development Institute.
 See a photo here.

 Dolphins, East River, Newtown Creek, the Rockaways.
 A fireboat captain spotted dolphins near the Navy Yard just a day after a NY Harbor School educator saw a 7-footer in toxic Newtown Creek.
-They're also regularly seen off the Rockaways.
+The mammals are also regularly seen off the Rockaways.

 Baby Humpback Whale, beached in East Hampton.
-For three days in April (2010), this baby fought for its life in the Hamptons before being euthanized (three rounds of sedatives and three gunshots).
-Marine biologists didn’t know how it arrived here, but knew it wouldn’t survive on its own, even if freed.
+For three days in April 2010, this baby fought for its life before being euthanized (three rounds of sedatives and three gunshots).
+Marine biologists didn’t know how it arrived there, but knew it wouldn’t survive on its own, even if freed.

 Pan Flute, Dead Horse Bay.
-So red and cheerful–imagine the music it would make!
+So red and cheerful–imagine the music this instrument could make!

-Ellis Island Ferry, New York Harbor.
+The Ferry Ellis Island, New York Harbor.
 This boat once ferried millions of immigrants to Manhattan where the untold future unfolded.
-The ferry was surfaced in December, 2009, after decades underwater—what a perfectly evocative event for story invention.
+After decades underwater, the ferry was surfaced in December 2009.
+Imagine why the boat was abandoned to the water—and why was it recovered?

 Produce, Dead Horse Bay.
-Specifically, a tangerine, a plantain, a sun-bleached jalapeño pepper and a bunch of grapes.
-We haven’t had any recipe submissions yet, but hey—maybe you could make something tasty.
+One day, our editors found a tangerine, a plantain, a sun-bleached jalapeño pepper, and a bunch of grapes on the beach.
+We haven’t had any recipe submissions yet, but maybe you have some ideas.
 See a photo here.

 Hurricane Sandy, All Over.
-Also known as Superstorm Sandy, this disaster plunged way too much of New York underwater.
+Also known as Superstorm Sandy, this disaster plunged much of New York City underwater.

 New Main Stream, Hudson River.
 This refers to a current pattern, not a cultural trend.
-When Battery Park City was built in the 1970s, it re-routed the current in the Hudson, which now scrapes the protective layer of mud off the top of the Lincoln Tunnel.
-If the tunnel ever becomes exposed, the Port Authority will have to start worrying about potential cracking, shifting, and terrorist threats.
+When Battery Park City was built in the 1970s, it rerouted the current in the Hudson, which now scrapes the protective layer of mud off the top of the Lincoln Tunnel.
+If the tunnel ever becomes exposed, the Port Authority will have to worry about potential cracking, shifting, and terrorist threats.

 Wharf Rats, The Narrows.
-Even though New Yorkers are used to seeing these creatures run the subway tracks while they’re waiting for a train, next time you’re near a wharf, take a look.
+New Yorkers are used to seeing these creatures on the subway tracks while they’re waiting for a train.Next time you’re near a wharf, take a look.
 Surprise!

 HMS Hussar, East River.
 This British vessel sank in Hell Gate in 1780, with treasure aboard, so the rumor goes.
 Salvage attempts over the years have been futile; the remains of the ship may lie in a Bronx landfill.
 Hear a story about it here.

 Schools of Contaminated Fish, Hudson River / Rockaways / Coney Island.
-Despite the pollutants that surround our fair city, fish like shad and striped bass are increasing in number.
-One of the goals of Underwater New York is to do more outreach to organizations that have a vested interest in the health of our waterways.
+Despite the pollutants that surround our city, fish like shad and striped bass are increasing in number.
+Underwater New York is committed to building relationships with organizations that have a vested interest in the health of our waterways.
 This is why.

 Rebar, East River.
-The water’s edge is sharply defined by concrete in order to accommodate docks and roads but, over time, the concrete cracks, revealing tons of rebar.
-The rebar acts as a kind of netting, snagging lots of random junk like old tires and garbage cans.
+The water’s edge is sharply defined by concrete in order to accommodate docks and roads.
+Over time, the concrete cracks, revealing tons of rebar, whichacts as a kind of netting, snagging junk like old tires and garbage cans.

 Boot, Plum Beach.
-We always wonder–how do you lose just one shoe?
+How do you lose just one shoe?

 Cleat, DUMBO.
-Which ships did this cleat once anchor to shore?
+Which ships once anchored to this cleat?

 Old Channels, New York Harbor.
-One of these channels is Ambrose Channel, which is the main shipping route into New York Harbor.
-It’s 45 feet deep, which isn’t big enough for the newest super-container ships.
+Ambrose Channel was once the main shipping route into New York Harbor.
+At45 feet deep, the old channel couldn’t accommodate the newest super-container ships.

 Dead Bodies, East River.
-Because of the current, they tend to accumulate in nooks and crags near the Manhattan Bridge.
+Because of the current, human and animal bodies tend to accumulate in nooks and crags near the Manhattan Bridge.

 Dead Body, Little Neck Bay.
 Sadly, there’s probably been at least one in every NYC waterway.

 Alligators, Hudson River.
-Not real ones, mind you, but just as dangerous.
-These alligators are the wooden pilings at the edge of Manhattan.
-When they’re knocked loose, they become treacherous floaters, ready to ram into anything that crosses their path.
+When the wooden pilings at the edge of Manhattan known as alligators, are knocked loose, they become treacherous floaters, ready to ram into anything that crosses their path.

 Contaminated Mud, New York Harbor.
 In order to accommodate the biggest and newest container ships, old channels need to be deepened.
-As a result, the bottom of the harbor is being dredged up, which is full of contaminants like mercury and DDT.
-The cost of getting rid of this contaminated sludge is insane, and ironically, we’re doing it to tap into the commerce we’re losing by not being able to fit these mammoth ships.
+As a result, the bottom of the harbor, which is full of contaminants like mercury and DDT, is being dredged at an enormous cost.

 Shipwrecks, all over.
-Hundreds of them have been uncovered in the lower Hudson.
-They’re archaeological sites, however, so their exact location remains a secret, even to us.
+Hundreds of shipwrecks have been uncovered in the lower Hudson.
+Because they’re archaeological sites, their exact location remains a secret, even to us.

 Oil, Toxins, and Raw Sewage, Newtown Creek.
 Newtown Creek is an estuary that traverses the border between Brooklyn and Queens.
-It is infamous for its 17 million gallons of oil, raw sewage, and chemicals, making it one of the most polluted industrial sites in America.
+It is infamous for its 17 million gallons of oil, raw sewage, and chemicals, which make it one of the most polluted industrial sites in America.